 Cloud voice features: For Audio Conferencing, your organization will need to buy and assign an Audio Conferencing license to each user who will be setting up dial-in meetings.
 For Calling Plans, each user will need a Phone System plus a Domestic or Domestic and International Calling Plan.
-To learn more, see Skype for Business and Microsoft Teams add-on licensing.
+To learn more, see Microsoft Teams add-on licensing.

 All supported subscription plans are eligible for access to the Teams web client, desktop clients, and mobile apps.

 To manage user-level licensing, see Manage user access to Microsoft Teams.